KaraMelih/start-project/README.md

 # start-project
  Set up an environment for all the projects

- This is a easy to use project starter script. <br>
+ This is an easy to use project starter script. <br>

  The single call `bash make_project.sh myproj` is supposed to;
  -  create a new environment